 We sunbathed here twice and on the second occasion had the entire beach to ourselves!
 It is also worth getting out early not because the sun loungers might get nicked!
 Moreso to enjoy the quiet beach and morning sun.

 If you do decide to drive, you will see the signs for Hunte’s Garden all over the island.
 There were so many it became a running joke!
-You might be wondering why visit a garden?
-But it really is like no other and was featured on BBC television program Gardener’s World a couple of years ago.
+You might be wondering why to visit a garden?
+It is unusual and was featured on BBC television program Gardener’s World a couple of years ago.
 It’s one of the top 5 things to do in Barbados because of how vast and compact this garden is.

 Built within a cave that literally caved in Anthony Hunte created this garden 40 odd years ago.
 It is known as the World’s Most Enchanting place.
 The garden starts with steps taking you down into the garden into a tropical colourful garden where you will see why it is so enchanting. sort of reminded me of a secret garden there is so much greenery it is easy to hide!
 The acoustics of the cave make the birds sound crystal clear if you’re lucky you might see a hummingbird.